 \section{Two-parameter tempered Hermite field}

-Now, we are going to introduce our main object of interest in this paper, the two-parameter tempered Hermite random field or tempered Hermite sheet.
-We state its definition, and derive its basic properties.
-We start by the following lemma which state that our process in Definition \ref{defni} below is well defined. \begin{lemma} Let $k\in\mathbb{N}^\ast$, $H_1,H_2>1/2$ and $\lambda_1,\lambda_2>0$.
+Now, we are going to introduce the main object of this paper: the two-parameter tempered Hermite random field or tempered Hermite sheet.
+We give its definition and derive its basic properties.
+We give by the following lemma which states that our process in Definition \ref{defni} below is well defined. \begin{lemma} Let $k\in\mathbb{N}^\ast$, $H_1,H_2>1/2$ and $\lambda_1,\lambda_2>0$.
 The function

-is well defined in $L^2\big((\mathbb{R}^2)^ k\big)$. \end{lemma} \begin{proof} The proof is similar to that of \cite[Theorem 3.5]{Bai-Taqqu} and \cite[Lemma 1]{Sab}. \\ To show that $h_{s,t}^{H_1,H_2,\lambda_1,\lambda_2}((x_1,y_1),\dots,(x_k,y_k))$ is square integrable over $(\R^2)^k$, we write
+is well defined in $L^2\big((\mathbb{R}^2)^ k\big)$. \end{lemma} \begin{proof} The proof is similar to that of \cite[Theorem 3.5]{Bai-Taqqu} and \cite[Lemma 1]{Sab}. \\ To show that $h_{s,t}^{H_1,H_2,\lambda_1,\lambda_2}((x_1,y_1),\dots,(x_k,y_k))$ is square integrable over $(\R^2)^k$, we write { }